Section 6.4: ASSP Investment Policy

 - High-quality institutional money market funds, commercial paper rated A-1/P-1, certificates of deposit of investment grade banks, short-term government securities and high-quality corporate debt may be used as cash equivalents.

-- Excluding money market funds and U.S. government securities, participation in any one issue should not exceed 5% of the portfolio’s market value.
+- Excluding U.S. government securities, participation in any one issue should not exceed 5% of the portfolio’s market value.

 F. Other Asset Classes